Student Life Cycle

 The Sophomore Survey was created at Wellesley in 2004 to gather retrospective information about the first year and current information about sophomores during the fall semester.
 The survey asks about experiences in and out of the classroom, academic plans and advising, and overall satisfaction with the college.
 It is administered by the Office of Institutional Research.

 Next Sophomore Survey administration: October 2014.

 The Junior Survey was created in 2009 in cooperation with the six other selective liberal arts colleges in the New England Consortium on Assessment and Student Learning (NECASL).
 It was designed specifically for the junior class, and, although it covers a great deal of ground, its focus is on issues that are particularly salient in the junior year.
 It includes questions that apply to all juniors and questions that apply to subsets only.
 Among the first set are questions about students' academic experiences generally and in their academic major(s) more specifically, interactions with faculty, life on campus outside of academics, and overall evaluations of the college experience.
 Among the second set are questions for students who remained on campus the entire junior year, questions for students who studied away for a term or more, and questions for students who had one or more academic minors.

-This survey is an extension of the Junior Survey.
+The Returning Senior Survey is an extension of the Junior Survey administered in September.
 It surveys seniors who were off campus the previous spring semester to respond to questions that their on-campus classmates have already answered with regard to academic experiences, interactions with faculty and fellow students, and overall evaluation of a Wellesley education.
 The seniors are also asked what they gained from spending time away from campus and how they experienced re-entry into Wellesley’s culture.

 Graduating seniors are surveyed near the close of their final year to gauge their self-reported areas of growth, their perceptions of different aspects of academic and student life at Wellesley, and their post-graduation plans.